John C. Haas: Conservation

 He was also an active proponent of conservation.
 In 2009 he and his wife gave a 160-acre hamlet known as Waterloo Mills, in Easttown Township, Chester County, to the Brandywine Conservancy for permanent preservation.
 They also entrusted 200 acres near Waterloo Mills to the Conservancy.
 Another 35 acres, with a mansion, were given to Episcopal Academy for a Lower School campus.
 Initiatives supported by the William Penn Foundation have included grants to Fairmount Park in Philadelphia, and the development of the Delaware River waterfront.

 As of April 20, 2016, the Haas family donated the 42-acre Stoneleigh estate in Villanova, including its Tudor Revival mansion, to Natural Lands.
 The garden was originally planned by the Olmsted Brothers, landscape architects John Charles Olmsted and Frederick Law Olmsted Jr. in a naturalistic style.
 In developing the garden, Natural Lands has emphasized native plants and sustainable ecological design.
 The decorative rabbits, which are a popular feature of the estate, will remain and, in fact, were refurbished as the original sculpture was rotting after years of outdoor exposure.
 The Main House was fully renovated to serve as offices and event space for Natural Lands' staff and to house the Organ Historical Society's library and archives.

 Later life

-John Haas died of natural causes on April 2, 2011, at the age of 92.
+Haas died of natural causes on April 2, 2011, at the age of 92.